arnaudroger/blog/_posts/2016-11-26-java-performance-puzzle-part2.md

 draft: true
 ---

-This post is a follow up to [Java Performance Puzzle](/2016/10/30/java-performance-puzzle.html) where I tried to reproduce the issue in a simplified manner and try to have a better understanding of the root cause.
+This post is a follow up to [Java Performance Puzzle](/2016/10/30/java-performance-puzzle.html) in which a small code change leads to a counter intuitive performance gain.

 # Simplified case